Making the decision to rent or buy

 Understand how having a mortgage will—or won’t—affect your taxes

 You can only deduct your mortgage interest if you itemize your deductions.
 You have a choice when filing your tax return.
 You can itemize deductions—including the mortgage interest deduction—or you can use the standard deduction.
 If you take the standard deduction, you won’t get to deduct your mortgage interest.
-If you already itemize your deductions, you will most likely save money on your federal taxes by adding the mortgage interest deduction, and any , to your existing deductions.
+If you already itemize your deductions, you will most likely save money on your federal taxes by adding the mortgage interest deduction, and any applicable state or local property taxes , to your existing deductions.

 Factoring in the home mortgage interest deduction in making the decision to buy or rent is complicated.
 While the tax deduction may help make the monthly payment affordable, remember the amount of your interest will go down over the life of your mortgage, and so the tax deduction will also go down.
 For some buyers, having the deduction will help make the cost of the mortgage more affordable during the first years of the mortgage.
 For others, if the deduction does not equal or exceed the standard deduction allowed, there may not be a tax benefit.
 Consult a tax professional for more information.